 BREAKFAST: Don’t snooze on the most important meal of the day at Stanley Marketplace (technically in the neighboring suburb of Aurora) — Denver Biscuit Company serves its namesake creations stacked with goodies like buttermilk fried chicken and sausage gravy, while Rosenberg’s Bagels & Delicatessen recreates New York-style bagels by using a system that adjusts the water’s mineral content to mimic that of the Big Apple.

 LUNCH: Billed as a “collective eatery,” Avanti Food & Beverage rotates dining concepts in and out periodically.
-Two current favorites include classic burgers at American Grind and Kaya Kitchen’s Asian street food.
+Two current favorites include classic burgers at American Grind and Bistro Georgette's French cuisine.